ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 whatever it is first combined with.
 For instance `NULL + 1` results in a nullable integer.
 Because `NULL` has no primitive type in some cases where type knowledge is required you might have to use the CAST() function to cast the NULL to a specific type such as `CAST(NULL as TEXT)`.
 This construct guarantees type consistence in cases like `SELECT` from different sources combined with `UNION ALL`

-Note:  constructs like `CAST(NULL as TEXT)` are always rewritten to just `NULL` before going to SQLite as the cast is uninteresting except for the type information which SQLite doesn't need/use anyway.
+>NOTE: constructs like `CAST(NULL as TEXT)` are always rewritten to just `NULL` before going to SQLite as the cast is uninteresting except for the type information which SQLite doesn't need/use anyway.

 #### Other Considerations